ManuGarcia1989/shoppingcar/README.md

 # Architecture

-- A microservice is proposed that uses lightweight protocols such as HTTP or REST API and use Redis as a Distributed Cache of High-Performance (Microservices Architecture).
+- A microservice is proposed that uses lightweight protocols such as HTTP or REST API.
 - A service-oriented code architecture is proposed with routes, controllers, validators, entities and repository pattern (Clean code).
 ----